launchdarkly/api-client-python/docs/OtherApi.md

 Gets the OpenAPI spec in json

-The OpenAPI spec endpoint serves the latest version of the OpenAPI specification for LaunchDarkly's API in json format.
+Get the latest version of the OpenAPI specification for LaunchDarkly's API in JSON format.

 ### Example